top of page

 Max Fields

-Max was raised in Denver, CO and attended East High School.
-After graduating, Max continued his education in Environmental Studies with a focus in Agriculture at Fort Lewis College in Durango, CO.
-Max sits on the board of the Durango Farmers Market in an effort to bring more access of local food to the Durango community.
+Max was born and raised in Denver, CO.
+He is the owner and operator of Fields to Plate Produce.
+In 2009 he moved to Durango to pursue his education in Environmental Studies with a focus in Agriculture at Fort Lewis College.
+While attending Fort Lewis he started Fields to Plate in 2013 and juggled both until graduating.
+Max sat on the board of directors of the Durango Farmers Market for 5 years in an effort to be involved with bringing more access of local food to the Durango community.

 Axel Gerhardstein